Long Range Strike Bomber: Production proposals, timeframe

 On 25 October 2013, Boeing and Lockheed Martin announced their teaming up for the LRS-B. Boeing will be the prime contractor.
-The two companies previously joined together for the program in 2008, but the partnership ended in 2010 when requirements shifted.
+The two companies previously joined for the program in 2008, but the partnership ended in 2010 when requirements shifted.
 Boeing believes that as the program had evolved, they can readdress their partnership to specifically address requirements.
 The team has Boeing's bomber experience and Lockheed Martin's stealth experience.
 At the time of the announcement, official details about the LRS-B were that it will likely be optionally manned and use stealth technology.
 On 30 January 2014, Northrop Grumman stated their intention to invest in developing needed technology for the bomber, such as stealth designs, mission management systems, and autonomous controls.

 In January 2014, General Schwartz said that the Pentagon should abandon plans to outfit the F-35 with nuclear weapons in favor of the LRS-B. A 2010 Nuclear Posture Review stated that replacing the F-16 with the F-35 retains dual conventional and nuclear delivery capabilities for USAF fighters.
 The Congressional Budget Office (CBO) determined that upgrading the F-35 for nuclear deployment would cost $350 million over the next decade.
 Schwartz said that without financial support from NATO, where some nuclear-capable F-35s would be deployed, those funds should be transferred to the LRS-B. At the same time, Congress cut funding for the B61 nuclear bomb, stripping $10 million from F-35 integration and $34.8 million for life extension; Schwartz stated that B61's life extension must proceed.